 Lord Essex has 4 buildings with a total of 31 garden apartments.

-[ Lord Essex and Montclair Mews are not located in Upper Montclair, this is just to answer a FAQ ]
+[ None of the Affiliated Management-managed properties in Montclair are located in Upper Montclair, this is just to answer a FAQ ]

 No. Upper Montclair is a neighboorhood in Montclair.